macjustice/gitlab-presentation/presentation.md

 ## Continuous Integration
 - Push code :arrow_forward: Test and Build

-# Continuous Deployment
+## Continuous Deployment
 - Push code :arrow_forward: Test, Build, Deploy

 ^ CI stands for Continuous Integration.
-In the software development world, this usually means your code is automatically tested every time you push it, to reduce the likelihood of bugs cropping up.
-However, the tools that enable this can also be used to automate all kinds of things.
-Check out Tim Sutton's talk on Jenkins, another CI tool, from MacDevOps:YVR 2016, which was a huge influence on this talk.
+In the software development world, this usually means your code is automatically tested and built every time you push it to the server, to reduce the likelihood of bugs cropping up.
+It has a sister concept, Continuous Deployment, which takes it one step further, using the same tools to then automatically put your code into production.

 ---
 # CI Runners